Grand Trunk Western 6039: Revenue service

-As good as these locomotives were, however, the GTW had acquired larger locomotives to help pull the longer trains, such as the "Confederation" class 4-8-4s.
+As good as these locomotives were, however, the GTW had acquired larger locomotives to help pull the longer trains, such as the "Confederation" class s.
 After World War II, the GTW started investing into diesel locomotives, which would take over most of the high-priority assignments.
 As a result of this, No. 6039 was reassigned to pulling secondary passenger trains between Detroit and Muskegon, and it last served in the late 1950s.
 At that time, the locomotive was leased to the Central Vermont Railway (CV), another American subsidiary of CN, to pull fast freight trains throughout the state of Vermont.
 No. 6039 pulled its last train in early 1959, right before its fire was dropped for the last time.